hymkor/smake/README.md

 The entry after MAINTARGET is evaluated when the TARGET equals the MAINTARGET or the TARGET is written on other evaluated SOURCES.

+### (x "COMMAND" "ARG-1" "ARG-2" ...)

+Execute the external executable directly.
+If it failes, top.

 ### (sh "SHELL-COMMAND")

-Execute the shell command.
+Execute the shell command by CMD.exe or /bin/sh.
 If it fails, stop.

 ### (qs "SHELL-COMMAND")